 The good thing about being a first-year is that your professors and TAs recognize and understand that you’re still new to the game.
 Your first essay for UWriting doesn’t get the grade you hope for?
 Keep working at it and your professor will likely note your progress when they report the final grade.
 Need additional help to study for the midterm or final?
 Professors and TAs may offer extra office hours just for you and your classmates.
 Even though it’s normal for all first-years to worry about some of the above academic fears, be conscious and take advantage of the resources Columbia provides to help you succeed.

 - Filled out the class of 2021 survey yet?
 What are you waiting for?
 Spend five minutes now and be rewarded with a $50 Amazon gift card later!

-- You’re probably not only worried about the academic scene at CU—if you need some reassurance to appease some common social fears, click here.
+- You’re probably not only worried about the academic scene at Columbia—if you need some reassurance to appease some common social fears, click here.

 - We all need a little help from time to time.
 Make sure you brush up on all of Barnumbia’s physical and mental health resources to help you as you transition to college life.

 - One of the biggest changes you face may be having to learn to live with another person.
 Here are the six kinds of room and hallmates you’ll have in college, and how to deal with them.